Djey8/pyhelper-jkluess/pyhelper_jkluess/Complex/Graphs/README.md

 - v₀ = v (start vertex / Anfangsknoten)
 - vₖ = v' (end vertex / Endknoten)
 - Edges exist between consecutive vertices
-- k is the length of the path (Länge des Wegs)
+- k is the length of the path

 A path is **simple** if all vertices are pairwise distinct.
 Vertex v' is **reachable** from v if a path exists from v to v'.